Above: PAFF Founders, Danny Glover, Ja’net DuBois (Good Times) and Ayuko Babu

 Established in 1992, The Pan African Film Festival (PAFF) is a non-profit corporation dedicated to the promotion of cultural understanding among peoples of African decent.
 Also, PAFF is dedicated to racial tolerance through the exhibition of film, art and creative expression.

 It is PAFF’s goal to present and showcase the broad spectrum of Black creative works, particularly those that reinforce positive images and help to destroy negative stereotypes.
 We believe film and art can lead to better understanding and foster communication between peoples of diverse cultures, races, and lifestyles, while at the same time, serve as a vehicle to initiate dialogue on the important issues of our times.

 Each year, PAFF presents:

-- Over One Hundred Fifty (150) quality new films and over one hundred (100) fine artist and unique craft persons from the United States, Africa, the Caribbean, Latin America, Europe, the South Pacific and Canada, all showcasing the diversity and complexity of people of African descent.
+Over One Hundred Fifty (150) quality new films and over one hundred (100) fine artist and unique craft persons from the United States, Africa, the Caribbean, Latin America, South America, Europe, the South Pacific and Canada, all showcasing the diversity and complexity of people of African descent.